eduds08/eduds08/README.md

 # Welcome to My GitHub!

 Hello!
 I'm Eduardo de Sá Coêlho Ribeiro Costa, a Computer Engineering undergraduate from Brazil.
-I have a passion for programming and research, particularly in signal processing and machine learning.
+I have a passion for programming and research.

 ## About Me